collectiveacuity/pocketLab/REFERENCE.rst

 Toggles
 ^^^^^^^

--s, --set  **set** save current instructions in project configurations -t, --tag  **tag** add a tag to an object
+-s, --set  save current instructions in project configurations -t TAG, --tag TAG  add a TAG to an object

-:quiet [-q, --quiet]: quiet the stdout from command processes
-:log [-l, --log]: enabling of logging of stdout from container
-:username [--username]: add a username to a resource request
-:password [--password]: add a password to a resource request
+-q, --quiet  quiet the stdout from command processes -l, --log  enabling of logging of stdout from container --username USERNAME  add a USERNAME to a resource request --password PASSWORD  add a PASSWORD to a resource request